Citrus Stadium

 Citrus Stadium is a 10,000-capacity multi-use stadium located in Glendora, California.

 The stadium, which features a running track, serves as home to American football, athletics, and soccer for Citrus College and the USL Premier Development League side FC Golden State Force.

-It is also the home stadium for several area High Schools, including Gladstone HS (Covina), Azusa HS (Azusa), and Glendora HS (Glendora).
+It is also the home stadium for several area High Schools, including Azusa HS (Azusa), and Glendora HS (Glendora).